• Skip to primary navigation

 I don’t know if you’re like me or not, but if I don’t plan ahead winter break can quickly become a lazy fest.
 It’s the break in routine and school schedules that derail my good intentions and can lead to inactive or unhealthy days.

 Not this year though!
-As we approach the holidays and those winter breaks from school I’m taking some advice from Boys & Girls Club of America Triple Play program to promote a healthy, active lifestyle among that busy holiday schedule!
+As we approach the holidays and those winter breaks from school I’m trying to keep a healthy, active lifestyle among that busy holiday schedule!

 Mind: Quick and Easy Winter Break Snacks